Tooth Extraction

 After the Extraction

-Once the tooth is removed, our dentist places sterile gauze over the socket to control bleeding.
+Once the tooth is removed, our Folsom dentist places sterile gauze over the socket to control bleeding.
 Light pressure should be applied for 10-20 minutes.
 Be aware that mild discomfort is normal, especially with surgical extractions.

 Before leaving, our dental team provides detailed post care instructions.
 Be sure to follow them closely and ask questions if anything is unclear.
 In the case of sedation, whoever is assisting you will likely receive these instructions and they will also be provided in written form.
 These are some of the instructions you can expect: